aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QB9
-### ☘️ AJAX and Fetch API: Learn how to make asynchronous HTTP requests with XMLHTTPRequest (XHR)
+### ☘️ Briefly elaborate on AJAX.
+Using AJAX, give a basic example of how to make asynchronous HTTP requests using XMLHttpRequest (XHR)

 <div align="right">